jpmorganchase/jupyter-fs/README.md

 ### The auth dialog will only appear when needed

 The `jupyter-fs` auth dialog will only appear when:

 - JupyterLab first loads, if any fs resources require auth
-- a new fs resouce is added that requires auth, or its `"url"` field is modified
+- a new fs resource is added that requires auth, or its `"url"` field is modified

 > [!NOTE]
-> Additional options are overrideable via environment variables
+> Additional options are overridable via environment variables
 > by most backends for PyFilesystem and fsspec

 ## Supported filesystems